Cartan Actions of Higher Rank Abelian Groups and their Classification: -Holonomy Returns to Lyapunov central manifolds

-since the holonomy maps $\mc H_{a_1^{n_k}\cdot x, a_1^{n_k} \cdot y}$ converge to $\id$ and the normal forms charts $\psi^\alpha_{a^{n_k} \cdot x}$ and $\psi^\alpha_{a^{n_k} \cdot y}$ both converge to $\psi^\alpha_z$ by continuous dependence.
+since the holonomy maps $\mc H_{a_0^{n_k}\cdot x, a_0^{n_k} \cdot y}$ converge to $\id$ and the normal forms charts $\psi^\alpha_{{a_0}^{n_k} \cdot x}$ and $\psi^\alpha_{{a_0}^{n_k} \cdot y}$ both converge to $\psi^\alpha_z$ by continuous dependence.
 The bounds on $\lambda_1$ and $\lambda_2$ imply the bounds in the statement of the Lemma. \end{proof}

-\begin{remark} Lemma \ref{lem:linear-holonomy} is not a consequence of the usual centralizer theorem for the normal forms of dynamical systems since the holonomy maps cannot be extended globally to a fibered extension commuting with the dynamics.
+\begin{remark} Lemma \ref{lem:linear-holonomy} is not a consequence of the usual centralizer theorem for the normal forms of dynamical systems since there is usually no guarantee that the holonomy maps can be extended globally to a fibered extension commuting with the dynamics.
 It is also crucial to the remaining arguments that the bound on its derivative does not depend on the closeness of $x$ and $y$ along $\widehat{W^\alpha}$. \end{remark}